Fishing - Top 5 Baits For September Bass Fishing

 Cover and Structure

-Presentation Matters as Much as the Bait
+Presentation Matters as Much as the Lure

 Many anglers focus on the lure first and the presentation second.
 In September, that approach usually leaves fish on the table.
-Bass often respond to how a bait moves as much as what it looks like.
+Bass often respond to how a bait moves as much as to what it looks like.

 A fast retrieve can work when bass are actively chasing.
 A stop-and-go cadence may work when they are following but not committing.
 Longer pauses often help jerkbaits and glider baits.
 More erratic action can help reaction baits stand out in a school of baitfish.